lairdrt/angular-nodejs/README.md

-# Installing Node.js and Angular on a Raspberry Pi Zero 2 W
+# Installing Node.js/Angular on a Raspberry Pi Zero 2 W

 Installing and using [Node.js](https://nodejs.org/en/) and [Angular](https://angular.io/) on a very resource-constrained microcomputer such as the [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) requires optimizing memory usage so that the build/deploy chain does not cause the OS to kill processes that tend to exhaust available resources.